riceissa/breathing/index.md

 Here is the sequence I am thinking of:

 1. Initially, because I was still mouth-breathing a significant percentage of the time (20%?), my constraint was to do nasal breathing. _Any_ nasal breathing.
 The goal was simply to get away from the habit of mouth breathing.
-Nasal breathing is a good first target because (a) it's extremely obvious whether any particular breath happens through the nose or mouth; and (b) on its own it already has pretty dramatic effects (see James Nestor's book _Breath_ for a lot more detail on this).
+Nasal breathing is a good first target because (a) it's extremely obvious whether any particular breath happens through the nose or mouth; and (b) on its own it already has pretty dramatic effects (see @nestor2020 for a lot more detail on this).
 Achieving nose breathing itself occurs in two stages:
 	- Consciously do nasal breathing.
 You use any and all tools you have to try to nose breathe: just anxiously paying attention all the time, nasal strips, nose cones, azelastine, NeilMed, allergy sheets, etc. (Flonase is another option that _might_ help people but it didn't work for me because of side-effects and there's a chance it builds up a dependence even though it's not supposed to?)
 You want to get to a point where the only times you mouth breathe are when you have to blow your nose, when you swim, when you take a shower, or things like that.
 I nose breathe even with a mask on, even when I'm brushing my teeth, and as much as possible even in my sleep (mouth taping might help with this).
 (This step took around 1 month for me.)
 	- Eventually, it becomes automatic, and you won't even need the training wheels.
 (After a month, my nasal breathing became habitual/automatic.
 I remained at this stage for the next 4 months or so, not because I wanted to but because I wasn't sure what to do next.)
 2. Next stage: silence your breath.